Where is Olarro?

 Outside Olarro’s conservancy lies a land filled with thousands more enlightening discoveries.

-Leave its confines, and the Maasai Mara stretches out across the horizon towards the Mara River – a 3-hour drive away.
+Leave its confines, and the Masai Mara stretches out across the horizon towards the Mara River – a 3-hour drive away.
 This landmark in every wildebeest’s migration is the setting of death-defying crossings.

 But there are also many villages, alive with authentic Kenyan traditions, to be explored.
 Meet the tribes, talk to the people who live amongst wild animals; witness a very different side of African life.